Video: The One Type Of Content That Marketers Need To Produce More Of

-Businesses want to spend more time with their audience in 2016.
+Businesses want to spend more time with their audience.

 Spending more time with your audience creates better customer conversions and building customer loyalty.
 I call this Trust Content.

 The single biggest tactic that can help your business spend more time with your audience is video.

 Social media is becoming all about video for several reasons, but from a basic standpoint it’s important to acknowledge that mobile technology and software have advanced, so it’s no longer painful to watch a video on your phone.
 It’s easy create video from your phone and it’s easy to share it.
 The channels and the technology are finally in sync enough to create enjoyable mobile video experiences.

 Snapchat and livestreaming apps like Periscope and Blab are important tools for investing in more video content (notably, livestreaming and snapchat were the two most requested topics for this year’s Social Fresh Conference).

 Facebook, Instagram, and Twitter’s renewed focus on video content are also key ingredients.
 All of these platforms allow you to create video content that builds trust and allows your organization to spend more minutes and more meaningful moments with customers.